maemo-leste/maemo-user-guide/source/chapters/settings.rst

 Use virtual keyboard
 """"""""""""""""""""

+This enables the use of virtual (on-screen) keyboard.

+If this is disabled, the virtual keyboard won't work, but you can still use the hardware keyboard, if your device has one (see :ref:`chapters/devices:Device specific info [wip]`).

 Word completion
 """""""""""""""

+This enables automatic word completion.

+.. note:: Word completion doesn't seem to work.
+Possible bug.
+See :ref:`summary:Known bugs`

 Auto-capitalization
 """""""""""""""""""

+This enables automatic capitalization of words at the beginning of sentences (the first letter after *full stop* + *space*, or *full stop* + *new line* will be uppercase - the first letter after only *new line* won't be uppercased).
+The effects of this setting can be changed by using the *SHIFT* key (for the exact key name on your device, see :ref:`chapters/devices:Device specific info [wip]`).

 Insert space after word
 """""""""""""""""""""""

+This option enables adding a space after each word chosen through the :ref:`chapters/settings:Auto-capitalization` option.

 1st language
 """"""""""""

+From here you can select the layout number one, of the virtual keyboard.

     |keyboard-first-language|

+You can have two layouts set, between which you can switch.
+Select the second layout from the option :ref:`chapters/settings:2nd language`.

 Dictionary (of the 1st language)
 """"""""""""""""""""""""""""""""